kimdhamilton/kimdhamilton.github.io/_posts/2025-06-24-american_privacy.md

 In the United States, we are accustomed to our digital data being sold, traded, and generally existing outside of our control.
 Our data protections are fragmented at best, and we're not surprised when companies face no repercussions for handling our data recklessly, resulting in countless data breaches.
 (On the bright side, I've racked up about $54 this year from compensation related to data breaches, plus multiple simultaneous FREE subscriptions to identity theft monitoring.)

 Yet for all this digital recklessness, proving our identity in the physical world has remained surprisingly private.
 When we flash our plastic driver's license to a bartender, hotel clerk, or security guard, something remarkable happens: no trace is left behind.
 This is thanks to an analog relic: the humble plastic driver's license.

+To be clear, plastic licenses have their own problems--they're easier to forge, reveal too much information, and pose challenges in online contexts.
+Digital alternatives could address these legitimate issues.

-Since Americans use driver's licenses for many activities beyond driving, this accidental privacy protects a large swath of our lives, offering a rare sanctuary in a pervasively-surveilled world.
+At the same time, Americans use driver's licenses for many activities beyond driving, so this accidental privacy in many in-person contexts protects a large swath of our lives, offering a rare sanctuary in a pervasively-surveilled world.

 A shift to mDL would affect Americans disproportionately.
 Our broad use of driver's licenses, plus lack of comprehensive data protection like GDPR, risks comprehensive surveillance–and ultimately, control–of our daily lives.
 We must be intentional about these tradeoffs; digitization doesn't have to equal surveillance.